fijimf/compose/README.md

 # compose
-running the microservices through docker compose
+Running the database, microservices and play through docker compose